 - Eating certain foods that contain very high amounts of tyramine (eg, aged cheeses) while you take rasagiline may cause severe high blood pressure.
 Other foods that contain tyramine (eg, red wines, beer, certain meats and sausages, liver, sour cream, soy sauce, raisins, bananas, avocados) are NOT likely to cause such a reaction with recommended doses of rasagiline.
 However, seek medical attention at once if symptoms of severe high blood pressure occur.
 These may include severe headache, fast or irregular heartbeat, sore or stiff neck, nausea, vomiting, sweating, enlarged pupils, or sensitivity to light.

 - Do NOT take more than the recommended dose of rasagiline without checking with your doctor.
-Taking more than the recommended dose may increase your risk of severe high blood pressure if you eat foods high in tyramine.
+Taking more than the recommended dose may increase your risk of high blood pressure.
 Discuss any questions with your doctor.

 - Tell your doctor or dentist that you take rasagiline before you receive any medical or dental care, emergency care, or surgery.

 - Some people have experienced new, unusual, or increased urges (eg, gambling, sexual urges) while using rasagiline.
 Tell your doctor right away if you notice such effects.

 - If your doctor tells you to stop taking rasagiline, you will need to wait at least 14 days before beginning to take certain other medicines (eg, medicines for depression, anxiety, pain, cough, congestion, weight loss, Parkinson disease; muscle relaxants).
 Ask your doctor if you are unsure when you should start to take your new medicines after you have stopped taking rasagiline.